luminolous/luminolous/README.md

 - Focused on AI Research & Application
 - Currently, I’m majoring in AI Engineering at Sepuluh Nopember Institute of Technology
 - Right now I’m learning about Generation Model (Diffuser / Image Gen, LLMs, and Music too ૮₍ ´ ꒳ `₎ა ), and RVC
-- I mostly code in Python, and sometimes JavaScript
+- I mostly code in Python, and sometimes Javascript
 - I’m usually listening to classical music 𝄞

 <!--